When looking for a romantic partner, you probably have a mental checklist of questions. Some questions will be standard and provide a basic screening.

-- Links to the Google Play and/or App Store.
+- Links to Google Play and/or App Store,

-The company with the relevant experience will give you the most accurate time and budget estimation.
-And, what is more important, it already knows the best practices and challenges related to the industry or the potential technology.
-Also, it will usually have some developments and shortcuts prior to the project launch.
+Here, the mobile app development company with the most relevant experience will be able to provide the most accurate time and budget estimation; this is because this company already knows the best practices and challenges related to the industry or the potential technology.
+Also, it will usually have some developments and shortcuts before the project launch.

 3. Process Overview

-Now it is time to get more in-depth information about the main processes of the project and ask some specific questions about the app development process, like:
+Now, it is time to get more in-depth information about the main processes of the project and ask some specific questions about the app development process, like:

-- How many full-time employees make up the development team?
+- How many full-time employees make up the app development team?

-- Will [your company name] be able to contact the developers directly?
+- Will your company be able to contact the developers directly?